Modeling Language as a Sequence of Thoughts: Main Design Principles

-\paragraph{Sentence tokenization.} Following sentence splitting, each sentence is tokenized, padded to the set maximum length $L$, and enclosed by special boundary markers: a start-of-sentence token (\texttt{<BOS>}) and an end-of-sentence token (\texttt{<EOS>}).
-The \texttt{<BOS>} token enables the TG model to predict the first lexical token of a new sentence; it sets the context to a non-empty state to enable cross-attending to the sentence memory.
-The \texttt{<EOS>} token marks the end of sentence generation and serves as the designated position for extracting the hidden state of sentence representation, $\mathbf{m}_t$ (see \S\ref{sec:model}).
-For the final sentence of a document, we append an additional \texttt{<EOD>} marker before the \texttt{<EOS>} to signal the end of text generation.
-The effective length of each input sentence tensor is thus fixed at $T = 1 + L + 2 = 67$ (accounting for \texttt{<BOS>}, \texttt{<EOD>}, and \texttt{<EOS>}).
+\paragraph{Sentence tensorization and boundary markers.} After sentence splitting, each sentence is tokenized (tokenizer/vocabulary shared across all baselines) and padded to the set maximum sentence length $L_{\max} = 64$ tokens.
+We then form sentence tensors by adding explicit boundary markers: a start-of-sentence token \texttt{<BOS>} and an end-of-sentence token \texttt{<EOS>}.
+The \texttt{<BOS>} token enables the TG model to predict the first lexical token of a new sentence; it sets the context to a non-empty state to enable cross-attending to the working memory.
+The \texttt{<EOS>} token marks the end of sentence generation and serves as the designated position for extracting the hidden state used to form the sentence representation, $\mathbf{s}_t$ (see \S\ref{sec:model}).
+In addition, we reserve a dedicated slot immediately before \texttt{<EOS>} for an end-of-document marker \texttt{<EOD>}.
+This slot is only added for the final sentence of a document to signal the end of text generation and is \texttt{<PAD>} for all non-final sentences.
+Thus, every sentence tensor has the same fixed total length $ L \;=\; 1 + L_{\max} + 2 \;=\; 67.$